ZachChristensen28/splunk-pihole-app-documentation/docs/getting-started/configure/configure-dma.md

 !!! info "Optional Step"

-Enabling Data model acceleration will allow the searches to perform much more efficiently for larger datasets.
+Enabling Data model acceleration (DMA) will allow the searches to perform much more efficiently for larger datasets.
 If you run into issues with dashboards taking too long to load, data model acceleration will increase performance with a slight increase to resource usage.
 To learn more about data model acceleration see [Splunk Docs: Accelerate data models](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Acceleratedatamodels).

 ## Enable Acceleration